makerdao/governance-manual/module-index/module-flash-mint-module.md

 ## Key Parameters

 There are two key parameters in the Flash Mint Module that are controlled by Maker Governance.
-Changes to these parameters are a manual process that require an executive vote.
+Changes to these parameters are a manual process that requires an executive vote.
 Changes to these parameters are subject to the GSM Pause Delay.

 ### Debt Ceiling (`line`)